Writing an emulator: memory management

 JR NZ, Addr_0064 ; $0068

-What is in register 0xff44?
-Why 144?
+?
+Why is the CPU expecting 144?
 How do we get this address to contain something else than zero?
 I’ll get to that in the next article.
 We’re finally going to start implementing the display!

 References